This Could Be You

 In 2008, Tina Roth Eisenberg started CreativeMornings out of a desire for an ongoing, accessible event for New York’s creative community.
 The concept was simple: breakfast and a short talk one Friday morning a month.
 Every event would be free of charge and open to anyone.

-CreativeMornings Warsaw was founded in 2013 and a beautiful community was built.
+CreativeMornings Warsaw was founded in 2013 and a beautiful community grew around it.
 However, our previous host has since stepped down so we are now looking for a replacement.
 Could this be you?

 If you are: